 If you have a more recent version of Windows, such as Windows 8, then Windows should offer you to browse the CD with File Explorer, which you can use to start a slide show with a few mouse clicks:

-Still, even a few mouse clicks feels like so much trouble when the friends are eager to see your photos right away!
+Still, even a few mouse clicks feels like so much trouble when friends are eager to see your photos right away!
 Is there a way to automate the process?
 Let's try to design a file named autorun.inf to burn along with the photos, to make it start the photo show right away.
 Run Windows Notepad (or if you use AB Commander, open its Quick Editor) and enter the following text:

 [autorun] label=My Photos icon=Fish.jpg action=Show Photos open=Fish.jpg shellexecute=Fish.jpg

 The label directive lets us specify the text that Windows should use when prompting you what to do with the disc.
 The action directive lets us provide the text of the action on the Windows prompt.
-Finally, the open and shellexecute directives specify the file we want to open: Windows will launch the default application to open the file, which most probably display the image on the screen.
+Finally, the open and shellexecute directives specify the file we want to open: Windows will launch the default application to open the file, which will most probably display the image on the screen.
 In this example we decided to start with Fish.jpg, but you can specify another file, of course.

 Save the file as autorun.inf somewhere on your hard disk (make sure the actual file name is autorun.inf and not autorun.inf.txt which may happen in some situations if you save the file with Windows Notepad.)
 Add this file to the set of the image files to burn, and make another disc, this time with the autorun.inf included with the images.
 Insert the disc into the computer and observe what Windows does with the disc now:

 This should work well enough if the default application associated with the JPG files on your computer is the photo viewing application: if you select Show Photos from this menu (it could be another text, depending on the action directive in the autorun.inf file), it should launch the photo viewer and open the Fish.jpg file.
 However, what if you have another application set up to open the JPG files by default, such as PhotoShop?
-Or, if your friend is too busy to watch the photos right now, but offers to borrow the CD to watch it at home, who knows what kind of software is set up on your friend's computer to open the JPG files?
+Or, if your friend is too busy to watch the photos right now, but requests to borrow the CD to watch it at home?
+Who knows what kind of software is set up on your friend's computer to open the JPG files?

 Is there a way to make sure that the Photo viewer is launched to view the image on the CD, and not some other graphics application?
 That's where our freeware utility PhotoLauncher comes in.
 We've designed it so that when it starts, it launches the built-in Windows photo viewer to display an image file from the CD.
 Moreover, after launching the photo viewer, it also automatically turns on the slide show mode.
 Think how many mouse clicks and other trouble this can save!